Amit Agrawal: Legacy

 Agrawal works in the areas of fluid mechanics and heat transfer, with specialization in microscale flows, turbulent flows, and bio-microdevices.
 His fundamental study on blood flow in microchannel led to the development of a unique microdevice capable of separating the liquid component of blood (plasma) from whole blood, with >99% purity.
-This Blood Plasma Separation microdevice (of two-rupees coin size) performs the function of centrifuge at microscale.
+This Blood Plasma Separation microdevice (of two-rupees coin size) performs the function of centrifuge at the microscale.
 The microdevice is truly novel because there is no filter/membrane or any active element therein; the separation rather happens passively as the flow occurs.
 This exclusive strategy allows the microdevice to cover a wide spectrum of applications, including those that the current filter-based technologies cannot even remotely cater to.
 He has developed other innovative microdevices (notably, Three-dimensional hydrodynamic focusing microdevice; Constant wall temperature microdevice; Platelet Rich Plasma Generation Microdevice; Micropump).
-Such niche microdevices, based on innovative design principles, cater to important needs of the society, and are expected to change the way blood tests are done worldwide in the future.
+Such niche microdevices, based on innovative design principles, cater to important needs of society and are expected to change the way blood tests are done worldwide in the future.

 The Navier-Stokes equation has been employed to describe flow for more than a century.
-However, the need for having more accurate equations has been noted because of limitations of this equation in the high Knudsen number range.
-Agrawal employed Onsager-principle consistent distribution function to solve the Boltzmann equation, and derived entirely new sets of equations (as opposed to adding ad hoc terms to the available equations, commonly undertaken in the literature), termed as OBurnett and O13 equations which are superset of the Navier-Stokes equations.
+However, the need for more accurate equations has been noted because of the limitations of this equation in the high Knudsen number range.
+Agrawal employed the Onsager-principle consistent distribution function to solve the Boltzmann equation and derived entirely new sets of equations (as opposed to adding ad hoc terms to the available equations, commonly undertaken in the literature), termed as OBurnett and O13 equations which are a superset of the Navier-Stokes equations.
 This is particularly significant as the proposed equations are of second-order and unconditionally stable; the two issues that have plagued all existing higher-order equations and their variants.
 These may be the thermodynamically consistent higher-order equations that scientists have been trying to derive for several decades now!
 Early results show that the derived equations are indeed accurate.
-Further, he proposed an innovative iterative approach to solve such higher-order equations analytically, and solved two different problems within Burnett hydrodynamics for the first time ever.
-The approach is general enough to be applicable to other non-linear partial differential equations.
-Agrawal has written a book entitled Microscale Flow and Heat Transfer: Mathematical Modeling and Flow Physics explaining these higher order transport equations.
+Further, he proposed an innovative iterative approach to solve such higher-order equations analytically, and solved two different problems within Burnett hydrodynamics for the first time.
+The approach is general enough to apply to other non-linear partial differential equations.
+Agrawal has written a book entitled Microscale Flow and Heat Transfer: Mathematical Modeling and Flow Physics explaining these higher-order transport equations.
 The development of these accurate higher-order continuum transport equations is expected to rejuvenate the entire subject of hydrodynamics.